.243 Win vs .270 Win – Cartridge Comparison

 This .50 Cal muzzle brake might be overkill, but a brake makes a lot of difference in felt recoil

-Felt recoil is going to depend a lot on your shooting technique as well as firearm characteristics such as weight and stock design.
-Still, the force generated still translates to felt recoil to some extent, especially when keeping the variables consistent as we have done here.
+Felt recoil can vary widely based on your shooting technique and the firearm’s characteristics, such as weight and stock design.
+However, the force generated does impact felt recoil to some extent, particularly when the variables are controlled as we’ve done here.

-Before we take a look at our ten selected rounds, let’s just look at a general comparison of these two cartridges fired from a 7lb rifle (Graph 1).
+Before diving into our ten selected rounds, let’s first compare these two cartridges using data from a 7lb rifle (Graph 1).

 Average Recoil 243 Win vs 270 Win

-Let’s go a bit narrower and take a look at the generated recoil energy of the ten rounds we have selected for this cartridge comparison (Graph 2).
+Let’s now focus on a more detailed comparison by examining the recoil energy of the ten rounds we selected for this cartridge comparison (Graph 2).

 Recoil 243 Win vs 270 Win